FTZ’ine August 2022

 October 4, 2022What I Did This Summer

 Well, that was fast.
-With the Labor Day holiday just days, away your Nation’s Capitol can now look back at its accomplishments and disappointments of hot, dry Summer 2022.
+With the Labor Day holiday just days away, your Nation’s Capitol can now look back at its accomplishments and disappointments of hot, dry Summer 2022.

 There were legislative successes.
 First, Congress passed the CHIPS and Science Act to stimulate the reshoring of semiconductor manufacturing in the United States.
 Then, seemingly out of nowhere, a compromise was reached on a landmark spending plan to address climate change and health care costs.